 Our University is a signatory to the Scottish Government’s Suppliers Charter.
 This is a joint statement between public sector procurement and businesses which aims to facilitate access to public sector procurement opportunities.

-The University has adopted the APUC Supply Chain Code of Conduct as part of our commitment to conducting procurement activities in a socially responsible manner, and furthermore supports wider engagement by the supply market with the APUC 'SUSTAIN' programme to assess suppliers' supply chain sustainability credentials.
-Further information please refer to Code of Conduct
+The University has adopted the APUC Supply Chain Code of Conduct as part of our commitment to conducting procurement activities in a socially responsible manner.
+Please read our Supply Chain Code of Conduct.
+Furthermore, the University supports wider engagement by the supply market with the APUC 'SUSTAIN' programme to assess suppliers' supply chain sustainability credentials.

 Contract Award Notices